x23379014/MyPOS/README.md

    - Record metrics in CloudWatch
 5. View transaction details by clicking "View"

-## AWS Academy Learners Lab Notes

-- This project uses default AWS credentials from the Cloud9 environment
-- No hardcoded credentials are required
-- All AWS services will use the default region (us-east-1) unless changed in settings.py
-- Make sure your AWS Academy account has permissions for:
-  - DynamoDB (create tables, read/write items)
-  - S3 (create bucket, upload files)
-  - SNS (create topics, publish messages)
-  - CloudWatch (put metrics)

 ## Error Handling

 The project includes a custom error handling library (`error_handler`) that: